QuentinRa/blog.quentinra.dev/programming/web/android/_general/index.md

 <div class="row row-cols-md-2 mt-3"><div>

-Most android applications runs on one "main" thread usually called **UI Thread**, which is the one handling rendering the view, processing events, and so on.
+Most android applications run on one "main" thread usually called **UI Thread**, which is the one handling rendering the view, processing events, and so on.

 To avoid blocking the Main thread for too long, resulting in an **ANR = Android Not Responding = Crash**.